 He was the number two pick overall in the 2016 NFL draft and was touted as one of the most talented QBs in his first few seasons.
-As of this writing, he has never managed to win a playoff game.
+However, as of this writing, he has never managed to win a playoff game.

 Ironically, the Eagles won the Super Bowl with backup quarterback Nick Foles in 2017, when Wentz was injured.

-Stepping back from public perception, objectively Wentz has been highly successful.
+Stepping back from public perception, objectively, Wentz has been highly successful.
 With his current contract, he will have earned circa $150m by his early 30’s.
 Let’s face it, many people would trade their lots in life with that of Carson Wentz.
-That said, hypothetically assume he had similar leadership skills and work ethic to that of Tom Brady, what do you think Carson Wentz’s career and level of success might look like?
+That said, hypothetically assume he had similar leadership skills and work ethic to Tom Brady; what do you think Carson Wentz’s career and level of success might look like?

-Wentz was recently traded to the Indianapolis Colts and has the opportunity to start fresh and learn from the past.
+Wentz was recently traded to the Indianapolis Colts and had the opportunity to start fresh and learn from the past.